686udjie/Pinitu/README.md

 - Image appearance: some images get cropped because I hardcoded the size of each element in the canvas.
 I need to add logic to make it dynamic because not every image has the same aspect ratio.

-- Image quality: improve the image quality to match as closely as possible the quality found on the official Pinterest website or app.

 - Once the image quality issue is solved, add a downloader.
 For now, I am aiming for images only, but video downloads will come later.

 - Add support for videos.
 This is already implemented, but during testing, no videos were shown.
 It needs more work.